Victory for the Comic Muse: Release and reception

 A special edition version of the album, officially available only on the first day of release, came with a bonus DVD and an additional cardboard sleeve.

 On 28 February 2007, Victory for the Comic Muse won the Choice Music Prize at a ceremony that took place in Dublin's Vicar Street venue.
 The Choice Music Prize is Ireland's equivalent to the Mercury Music Prize.
 The judging panel was made up of 12 representatives from the Irish music industry.
 The prize consisted of a trophy as well as a cheque for €10,000.
-The Divine Comedy's victory was unexpected, as the album had received some lukewarm reviews and there was strong competition from the likes of The Immediate, Duke Special and Snow Patrol.
+The Divine Comedy's victory was unexpected, as the album had received some lukewarm reviews, became their first album (and currently only) since their mainstream breakthrough in Ireland to miss the top 20 of their albums chart, while there was strong competition from the likes of The Immediate, Duke Special and Snow Patrol.

+Since the release of this album, others that have followed have all gone top ten, but this is to date their only album era to witness any award wins, all despite its commercial and critical lukewarm reception.

 Track listing

 All songs written by Neil Hannon except where noted.